 Cycle Stop maintains a constant 50 psi of water pressure output as long as any fixture in your house is turned ON and drawing more than 1 gallon per minute.
 No more ONing and OFFing for your pump, and no more varying water pressure.
 The pump simply keeps running as long as the water does, delivering a perfectly steady 50 psi.

-I installed Cycle Stop in a water system I put into a building with no room for anything other than the tiniest water tank.
-The performance is excellent, there are no electronics or fragile parts to break, and as a bonus, there’s also a reduction in electricity use, too.
+I installed Cycle Stop in a water system I put into a home on our property with no room for anything other than the tiniest water tank.
+The performance is excellent, there are no electronics or fragile parts to break.

 Cycle Stop works by adding more or less resistance to water flow to maintain a 50 psi output regardless of whether one fixture or more is flowing.
-It’s essentially an automatic throttle, and though you’d think restricting water flow like this would be bad, it’s actually easier on most types of pumps.
+It’s essentially an automatic throttle, and though you’d think restricting water flow like this would be bad for the pump, it’s actually mechanically and electrically easier on most types of pumps.

 Connect a power consumption meter to a water pump feeding into a Cycle Stop valve and you can see that less wattage is used compared to running the pump without the valve.
 This effect happens for submersible pumps and jet pumps – the two most common types used in residential water systems.
 Cycle Stop doesn’t work with piston pumps, so don’t even try if you’ve got this rare type.

 A simple valve, longer pump life, steadier water pressure and a 25 year track record of success.
-Sounds like progress to me.
+Sounds like a good idea to me.